AdaCore/gnatstudio/docs/users_guide/remote.rst

 The way those paths need to be configured depends on your network architecture:

-* If your project is on a filesystem shared between your host and the remote host (using NFS or SMB filestems, for example), only the roots of those filesystems need to be specified, using each server's native paths (on Windows, the paths are specified using the "X:\\my\\mounted\\directory\\" syntax and on Unix, using the "/mnt/path/"
+* If your project is on a filesystem shared between your host and the remote host (using NFS or SMB filesystems, for example), only the roots of those filesystems need to be specified, using each server's native paths (on Windows, the paths are specified using the "X:\\my\\mounted\\directory\\" syntax and on Unix, using the "/mnt/path/"